corrados/edrumulus/README.md

 ## Project log

+- (12/20/2020) The positional sensing algorithm is now also ported to the ESP32 micro controller.
+I have made a new Youtube video using the current implementation (Git commit c796369): https://youtu.be/naP-ODXl9Y0

 - (12/18/2020) I have ported the Octave peak detection code to the ESP32 developer board (no positional sensing yet) and connected it via my PC and Hairless MIDI to my Roland TD-20 module so that the snare sound was coming out of the TD-20.
 This time I could test the performance in real-time.
 The parameters were not yet